kubewarden/kubewarden-controller/docs/rfcs/rfc/0009-policy-report.md

 * New Policies might become "interested" about the events happening inside of the cluster.
 New evaluations results will be added to the PolicyReport
-* Existing Kubernetes objects and policies can change over the time: some evaluations could change their outcome (pass -> fail and vice versa).
+* Existing Kubernetes objects and policies can change over time: some evaluations could change their outcome (pass -> fail and vice versa).
 The evaluation results must reflect that
 * Policies might be deleted/might be no longer "interested" about the Namespace: